 You can be fancy or plain when you pick a user account name, but take precautions when you choose a password.
 The password is the key to your account, so it should be both unique and easy for you to remember.
-Your password should be at least six characters (actually, it can be 256 characters long, though you probably don't need that).
+Your password should be at least six characters (actually, it can be 256 characters long if you enabled MD5 passwords during the installation, though you probably don't need that many).
 You can mix upper- and lowercase letters, as well as numbers and characters.
 Avoid easy selections, such as qwerty or password.
 If you want to pick an easy-to-remember but somewhat unique password, consider a variation of a word, such as a!rPl8nE for airplane.
-If you need more information about passwords, see Chapter 12, Shell Prompt Basics.
+If you need more information about passwords, see Chapter 14, Shell Prompt Basics.